Venezuela's parliament rejects legitimacy of Maduro second term - Journal du Cameroun

 Venezuela’s opposition-controlled National Assembly declared Nicolas Maduro’s presidency illegitimate Saturday, calling on the military to support efforts to “restore democracy.”

-“We reaffirm the illegitimacy of Nicolas Maduro,” the assembly’s new president Juan Guaido said as he was sworn in at the start of a new legislative session.
+“We reaffirm the illegitimacy of Nicolas Maduro,” the assembly’s new president Juan Guaido said after being sworn in at the start of a new legislative session.

 “As of January 10, he will be usurping the presidency and consequently this National Assembly is the only legitimate representative of the people.”

-Maduro is set to be sworn in on Thursday for a second six-year term after holding controversial early elections May 20.
+Maduro, who has presided over a virtual collapse of the economy in the once-rich OPEC member state, is set to be sworn in on Thursday for a second six-year term after holding controversial early elections on May 20.

 The elections were boycotted by most of the opposition and widely condemned by the international community.